ProjectOpenSea/opensea-js/README.md

   asset: {
     tokenId,
     tokenAddress,
-  },
+    schemaName // WyvernSchemaName.
+If omitted, defaults to 'ERC721'.
+Other options include 'ERC20' and 'ERC1155' },
   accountAddress,
   // Value of the offer, in units of the payment token (or wrapped ETH if none is specified):
   startAmount: 1.2,
-  schemaName // WyvernSchemaName.
-If omitted, defaults to 'ERC721'
-  // Read below for other options
 })
 ```